aroemers/crustimoney/API.md

   - `:index`, the index at which to start parsing in the text, default 0.

-  - `:cache`, the packrat cache to use, see the caches namespace, default nil.
+  - `:cache`, the packrat cache to use, see the caches namespace.
+  Default is basic-cache.
+To disable caching, use nil.

-  - `:keep-nameless`, set this to true if nameless success nodes should be kept in the parse result, for debugging, defaults to false.
+  - `:keep-nameless`, set this to true if nameless success nodes should be kept in the parse result.
+This can be useful for debugging.
+Defaults to false.
-<p><sub><a href="https://github.com/aroemers/crustimoney/blob/v2/src/crustimoney2/core.clj#L22-L86">Source</a></sub></p>
+<p><sub><a href="https://github.com/aroemers/crustimoney/blob/v2/src/crustimoney2/core.clj#L22-L87">Source</a></sub></p>

 ## <a name="crustimoney2.core/ref">`ref`</a><a name="crustimoney2.core/ref"></a>
 ``` clojure